Jas-0528/ACIT2911-Project/docs/user_guide.md

 python app.py
 ```

 Trivia Game will then be accessible at localhost:8888 or 127.0.0.1:8888.
-If you specified a different port number in the .env file, use that instead.
-For example, localhost:\<port> or 127.0.0.1:\<port>.
+If you specified a different port number in your .env file, use that instead.
+For example if you specified `PORT=5000`, use localhost:5000 or 127.0.0.1:5000.

 Instructions to register, log in and play the game are in the [README](../README.md).